MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling

 \subsection{Explaining MaskSDM performance with Shapley values}

-While analyzing predictions and performance provides valuable insights into model behavior with subsets of variables, it remains an indirect measure of importance.
-To simplify the analysis and better understand the model's reliance on correlated sources of information, it is essential to summarize the contribution of individual predictors or groups of predictors with a single, concise value that disentangles their effects.
+While analyzing predictions and performance provides valuable insights into model behavior with subsets of variables, it remains an indirect measure of predictor importance.
+To simplify the analysis and better understand the model's reliance on correlated sources of information, it is essential to summarize the contribution of individual predictors or groups of predictors with one concise value that disentangles their effects.
 Following this intuition, we leverage MaskSDM with the stratified Monte Carlo approach to calculate Shapley values for each predictor.
-We show that this approach yields faster and more stable estimates than the uniform Monte Carlo approach (Figures \ref{fig:shapley_values_convergence_1} and \ref{fig:shapley_values_convergence_2} in Appendix \ref{sec:appendix_shapley}).
+We show that this approach yields faster and more stable estimates than the uniform Monte Carlo approach (Figs \ref{fig:shapley_values_convergence_1} and \ref{fig:shapley_values_convergence_2} in Appendix \ref{sec:appendix_shapley}).

-Analyzing the Shapley values obtained for the six selected predictor groups, the WorldClim variables have the highest impact, contributing the most to the model performance on average (see Figure \ref{fig:shapley_tree} and Table \ref{tab:predictors} for the exhaustive list of variables contributions).
-The location information and the SoilGrids predictors follow, which is an expected result since models using only location data can already achieve high predictive performance \citep{cole2023spatial}, and soil properties are key ecological factors for plants.
+Analyzing the Shapley values for the six selected predictor groups, the WorldClim variables have the highest impact, contributing the most to the model performance on average (see Fig. \ref{fig:shapley_tree} and Table \ref{tab:predictors} for the exhaustive list of variables contributions).
+The location information and the SoilGrids predictors follow, which is expected given the high performance of the models based solely on location \citep{cole2023spatial}, and the importance of soil properties for plant ecology.
 Interestingly, the Shapley values for the group of metadata are relatively high, likely because variables such as plot size and vegetation cover provide unique, less correlated information compared to other groups.
 In contrast, human-related and topographic predictors have lower Shapley values, possibly because their influence is very localized.